Anglo-Iranian Oil Co. case: Background

-Facts of the Case
+Facts

 The UK alleged that the Iranian oil nationalization act of 1951 was counter to a convention agreed upon by the Anglo-Persian Oil Company (now BP) and Iran in 1933.
 This granted the Anglo-Iranian Oil Company a 60-year licence to mine oil in 100000 sqmi of Iran in return for a percentage royalty.

 On 26 May 1951, the UK took Iran to the ICJ, demanding that the 1933 agreement be upheld and that Iran pay damages and compensation for disrupting the UK-incorporated company's profits.

 The ICJ quickly issued a temporary ruling, proposing to supervise the operations of the oil company by a board of 5 — two from each state and a fifth from a third — until the legal question had been resolved.
 The UK accepted, whereas Iran declined as a matter of principle, arguing that the ICJ had no jurisdiction over this case.
 The UK lodged a formal complaint to the Security Council, claiming that Iran jeopardized world peace by rejecting the temporary ruling out of hand, but the UK was unable to gain enough votes.